yousefkotp/Egyptian-Arabic-ASR-and-Diarization/Documentation/Diarization_README.md

 Spectral clustering was used in this experiment to perform speaker clustering.
 The number of clusters can be constrained using parameters such as `max_num_speakers` and `oracle_num_speakers` in NeMo diarization configuration.
 If the oracle number is not provided, heuristic methods and constraints guide the clustering process.

 ### <a name="insights"></a> Insights
+* Applying a preprocessing step using demucs improved the diarization performance.
+* Using Titanet + Ecapa-TDNN formed a better speaker embedding representation.
+* Applying a PCA step after the embeddings generation enhanced the diarization performance.

 ## <a name="dataset-collection-and-synthesis-trials"></a> Dataset Collection and Synthesis Trials
 Due to the lack of datasets in the domain of speaker diarization, we tried to collect a dataset on our own to train and test our models on.
 We wrote a script that scraps podcast episodes from a YouTube channel, downloads the audio as wav files, and uses the transcripts with their timestamp to gather the data, resulting in a ~50hr English diarized dataset.
 The dataset can be found on [google drive](https://drive.google.com/drive/folders/1Xuy04CgO-5z3Ezm6nqWRi0ABiES0xBGP?usp=sharing).